Eastern Army (Japan)

 The Eastern Army (東部方面隊, Tōbu Hōmentai) is one of five active Armies of the Japan Ground Self-Defense Force headquartered at Camp Asaka in Asaka, Saitama Prefecture.
 Its responsibility is the defense of the Kantō and the Northern half of the Chūbu region.

+History

+The Eastern Army was formed on 14 January 1960.

+The Eastern Army was involved in thwarting an attempted coup by Yukio Mishima and the Tatenokai.